antoniablanco/DD_optimization_c_plusplus/README.md

 To create the relax decision diagram, is necesary use *create_relax_decision_diagram()* from the **DD** class, which transforms the graph class object saved when creating the diagram into its relax form.
 This new version is then stored within the **DD** class.

-#### Print Decision Diagram

-For a quick visualization of the created diagram, can be use the *print_decision_diagram()* method of the **DD** class.
-It's important to note that this method uses the networkx library; therefore, it has a limitation of 5 different line types.
-If you have a variable domain greater than this, the design of the arcs will be repeated.

 #### Export Decision Diagram

 To export the created decision diagram, whether it's reduced or in its original format, should be use the *export_graph_file()* method of the **DD** class.
 This generates a *.gml* file that can be visualized in programs such as *yED.*